joe-zhang3/joe-zhang3.github.io/_posts/general/2019-07-19-general-deployment.md

 # Blue/Green deployment

 Need to have two identical environments.
 Let's call it `blue` and `green` enviroments. `Blue` is normally running.
 Upgrade `green` environments to the target version, switch network traffics to it, test it.
-If it is working propertly, upgrade `blue` to the corresponding version as well.

 > Pros